-Perspective | I got the covid vaccine and cheer has replaced fear
+Perspective | I got the coronavirus vaccine, and cheer has replaced fear

 As soon as a movie theater opens near us, as theaters will in New York next week, we will be there.
 We will figure out mask-plus-popcorn later.

-We’ve already made reservations to visit our son and his wife in the Midwest in May.
+We already have made reservations to visit our son and his wife in the Midwest in May.
 Visit a spa?
 We deserve a massage.
 We haven’t gone 40 miles from home together since 2019.

 In fact, even the smallest things now seem wonderful.
-The sun has been out this week, the snow melted, and I’ve been walking.
+The sun has been out this week, the snow melted, and I have been walking.
 Wearing a mask, of course.
-But unlike any walk for a year, I’ve felt weight-and-worry lite.
+But unlike during any walk for a year, I have felt weight-and-worry lite.

 Why?
-Because the best thing about the vaccines is not that they are 94-95 percent effective in preventing you from getting the disease, although that is great.
+Because the best thing about the vaccines is not that they are 94 to 95 percent effective in preventing you from getting the disease, although that is great.

-What’s more important is that after you get the shots, and that cheerful vaccinated glow, you don’t die.
+What’s more important is that after you get the shots and that cheerful vaccinated glow, you don’t die.
 You’re more likely to be eaten by a whale.
 Also, it’s almost certain you won’t be hospitalized.

 There are new virus variants.
 The data to date says all the vaccines work against them, too, in the most important ways — against death and hospitalization.
 But the exact degree of efficacy is being analyzed constantly.